 A self-calibration is performed upon power-up and can also be invoked by the user upon command.
 Calibration trims the $100\Omega$ analog input differential termination resistor and minimizes full-scale error, offset error, DNL and INL, resulting in maximizing SNR, THD, SINAD (SNDR) and ENOB.
 Internal bias currents are also set with the calibration process.
 All of this is true whether the calibration is performed upon power up or is performed upon command.
 Running the self calibration is an important part of this chip's functionality and is required in order to obtain adequate performance.
 In addition to the requirement to be run at power-up, self calibration must be rerun whenever the sense of the FSR pin is changed.
-For best performance, we recommend that self calibration be run 20 seconds or more after application of power and whenever the operating temperature changes significantly, according to the system design performance specifications.
-See On-Command Calibration for more information.
+For best performance, we recommend that self calibration be run 20 seconds or more after application of power and whenever the operating temperature changes significantly, according to the particular system design requirements.
 Calibration can not be initiated or run while the device is in the power-down mode.
-See Power Down for information on the interaction between Power Down and Calibration.

-During the calibration process, the input termination resistor is trimmed to a value that is equal to $R{EXT}$ / 33.
-This external resistor is located between pin 32 and ground. $R{EXT}$ must be 3300 $\Omega$ ±0.1%.
+During the calibration process, the input termination resistor is trimmed to a value that is equal to $R{\text{EXT}}$ / 33.
+This external resistor is located between pin 32 and ground. $R{\text{EXT}}$ must be 3300 $\Omega$ ±0.1%.
 With this value, the input termination resistor is trimmed to be 100 $\Omega$ .
-Because $R{EXT}$ is also used to set the proper current for the Track and Hold amplifier, for the preamplifiers and for the comparators, other values of $R{EXT}$ should not be used.

-In normal operation, calibration is performed just after application of power and whenever a valid calibration command is given, which is holding the CAL pin low for at least $t{CAL\L}$ clock cycles, then hold it high for at least another $t{CAL\H}$ clock cycles as defined in the Converter Electrical Characteristics.
-The time taken by the calibration procedure is specified as $t{CAL}$ in Converter Electrical Characteristics.
-Holding the CAL pin high upon power up will prevent the calibration process from running until the CAL pin experiences the above-mentioned $t{CAL\L}$ clock cycles followed by $t{CAL\H}$ clock cycles.
+Because $R{\text{EXT}}$ is also used to set the proper current for the Track and Hold amplifier, for the preamplifiers and for the comparators, other values of $R{\text{EXT}}$ should not be used.
+In normal operation, calibration is performed just after application of power and whenever a valid calibration command is given, which is holding the CAL pin low for at least 80 clock cycles, then hold it high for at least another 80 clock cycles.
+The time taken by the calibration procedure is specified in the A.C.
+Characteristics Table.
+Holding the CAL pin high upon power up will prevent the calibration process from running until the CAL pin experiences the above-mentioned 80 clock cycles low followed by 80 clock cycles high.

 CalDly (pin 127) is used to select one of two delay times after the application of power to the start of calibration.
-This calibration delay time is depedent on the setting of the CalDly pin and is specified as $t{CalDly}$ in the Converter Electrical Characteristics.
+This calibration delay is $2^{25}$ clock cycles (about 67.2 ms at 500 MSPS) with CalDly low, or $2^{31}$ clock cycles (about 4.3 seconds at 500 MSPS) with CalDly high.
 These delay values allow the power supply to come up and stabilize before calibration takes place.
 If the PD pin is high upon power-up, the calibration delay counter will be disabled until the PD pin is brought low.
 Therefore, holding the PD pin high during power up will further delay the start of the power-up calibration cycle.
 The best setting of the CalDly pin depends upon the power-on settling time of the power supply.
-Calibration Operation Notes: